SriLankan Airlines praises pilots for averting mid-air collision with British Airways flight over Turkey | Business

 The clarification was issued after media reports claimed that UL 504, flying from London to Colombo, avoided its biggest possible mid-air collision while in Turkish airspace.

-The reports said the flight carrying 275 passengers had entered the Turkish Airspace after leaving Heathrow en route to Colombo.
+The reports said the Airbus A333 aircraft carrying 275 passengers had entered the Turkish Airspace after leaving Heathrow en route to Colombo.

 The Srilankan flight had been told to climb to 35,000 feet from the 33,000 feet they were flying at.